pgpartman/pg_partman/doc/migrate_to_partman.md

 Step 3
 ------
 Rename the existing partitions to new naming convention. pg_partman uses a static pattern of suffixes for all partitions, both time & serial.
-All suffixes start with the string "_p".
-Even the custom time intervals use the same patterns.
-All of them are listed here for your reference.
+All suffixes start with the string "_p" and are listed here for reference.

     _pYYYYMMDD          - All time intervals greater than 1 day
     _pYYYYMMDD_HH24MISS - All time intervals less than 1 day